FabioBl77/AppSpringBoot/README.md

-<br><p>apparirà il riepilogo dell' ordine e verrà chiesto di inserire l'email
-a quel punto verrà recapitata un'email che riepilogherà l'orine</p>
+<br><p>Dopo aver confermato l'ordine, comparirà un riepilogo dettagliato dell'acquisto e ti verrà richiesto di inserire l'indirizzo email.
+A quel punto, riceverai un'email di riepilogo dell'ordine.</p>

-<p>(A summary of the order will appear, and you will be asked to enter your email.
-At that point, an email summarizing the order will be sent to you.)</p><br>
+<p>(After confirming the order, a detailed summary of the purchase will appear, and you will be prompted to enter your email address.
+At that point, you will receive an email summarizing the order.)</p><br>